-Cash on hand at December 31, 2020 was \$3,200 and the bank balance was \$4,485,204.
+Cash on hand at December 31, 2021 was \$3,200 and the bank balance was \$13,916,873.

-Custodial credit risk for deposits is the risk that, in event of a failure of a depository financial institution, the District would not be able to recover deposits.
+Custodial credit risk for deposits is the risk that, in event of a failure of a depository financial institution, the District would not be able to recover deposits or will not be able to recover collateral securities that are in possession of an outside party.
 The District's deposits are covered by the Federal Deposit Insurance Corporation (FDIC) or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).
 All deposits not covered by the FDIC are covered by the PDPC.